 SHOUT OUT - A Baylor tradition

 The Shout Out video gives each graduating student 30-60 seconds to record a 'Shout Out' to friends and family and express their support and love throughout the years.
-You don't have to dress up, you don't have to have anything prepared, just come and give a Shout Out to family and friends!
+You don't have to dress up, you don't have to have anything prepared, just come and send a Shout Out to family and friends!

 A compilation of these messages will be played as guests are finding their seats in Ferrell Center, preceding the commencement ceremony.
 It is fun for graduates to make and great for parents and friends to watch as they await the beginning of the ceremony.

 RING OUT/PASSING OF THE KEY